Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 The style of metal shingle, panel thickness, installation method, and roof pitch all affect a roof’s cost.

 We encourage you to get estimates for a new roof from several roofing contractors in your area.
+This helps you get the most accurate idea of what your new roof should cost.

 Online cost estimators are also a nice tool to use, but keep in mind that they fail to consider the cost of trim, underlayment, fasteners, and other accessories, so their cost estimates can be inaccurately low.